Jan de Herdt: Life

 Details about the life of Jan de Herdt are sketchy.
 He is believed to have been born in Antwerp around 1620.
 It is not clear who was his master.
 He is not recorded with any of the contemporary painters as a pupil.
 It is therefore possible that he studied with Rubens or Jordaens, two artists who as court artists were exempted from the requirement to register their pupils with the Antwerp Guild of Saint Luke.
 There exists no documentary evidence for such apprenticeship.
 It is also possible that he was trained outside of Antwerp.
 He was admitted as a master in the Antwerp Guild of Saint Luke in the guild year 1646–47.
 On 18 October 1648 he joined the 'Sodaliteit van de Bejaerde Jongmans' (Sodality of the Unmarried Men of Age), a fraternity for bachelors established by the Jesuit order.

 He left Flanders and was subsequently recorded in Northern Italy, where he was documented in Lovere in 1657 as working on an altarpiece for the local church of St George.
 The large painting depicting Moses striking the rock is still in situ.
 He was recorded in Bergamo in 1658 where he painted the Abraham and Abimelech for the Santa Maria Maggiore Church, which is still in situ.
 He is documented in Brescia in 1660–1661.
 In this location he resided long enough to train the painter Angelo Everardi, who was likely of Flemish descent and was known as il Fiammenghino.
 Although there is no documentary evidence for this, it is likely that he was also active in Mantua for a while.
 The artistic direction of the Ducal Court in Mantua had been for decades in the hands of Flemish artists, first Daniel van den Dyck and later Frans Geffels.
 Geffels was also from Antwerp and had become a member of the Antwerp Guild of Saint Luke a year earlier than de Herdt.
 He had then left to work in Italy while also working for periods in, and maintaining links, with Vienna, where both artists are believed to have arrived in the early 1660s.
 It is likely that the artists knew each other as they both contributed to a collaborative book published in Vienna, the Historia di Leopoldo Cesare.

 Jan de Herdt followed in the footsteps of many of his compatriots of the previous generation who sought a career in Central Europe.
-The Southern Netherlands had developed a close bond with the Imperial court in Vienna as its Spanish rulers were connected with it through dynastic links.
+The Southern Netherlands had developed a close bond with the Imperial court in Vienna as its Spanish Habsburg rulers were connected with it through dynastic links.
 The governors of the Southern Netherlands were often members of the Austrian Imperial family.
-They occasionally took artists from Flanders back with them when they returned to Vienna after being called back from their post.
-This was the case with Archduke Leopold Wilhelm, who brought artists such as Jan Anton van der Baren, Franciscus van der Steen and Nikolaus van Hoy back with him to Vienna.
+They occasionally took artists from the Southern Netherlands with them when they returned to Vienna after being called back from their post.
+This was the case with Archduke Leopold Wilhelm, who brought artists such as Jan Anton van der Baren, Franciscus van der Steen and Nikolaus van Hoy with him to Vienna.